 The reason why I focused on this story is to emphasize the importance of distribution for any business.
 Even the most innovative technology without a proper distribution strategy is doomed.
 Thus, Google and its founders have been most of all shrewd businessmen before being engineers.

 The Overture story and the AOL deal, show us just how at a certain point in time business looks way more like a warfare.
-Although we like to believe in stories of enlightened entrepreneurs that don't focus on competition but rather just on creating value for their customers.
+Although we like to believe in stories of enlightened that don’t focus on competition but rather just on creating value for their customers.
 There is a particular moment in the life of any business where the difference between getting a deal or losing it means life or death.
 In those moments a businessperson will do what it takes to make his company survive.